vquynh/quizlingo/README.md

 ```
 /**
- * Returns a list of all quiz topics that the user can choose from.
+ * Returns a list of all quiz topics that the user can choose from
  *
  * @return the list of all topics
  */